SanjanaS10/pswd_generator/README.md

 ## ▶️ Usage

 This repository contains a research prototype for graph-based jet generation using latent diffusion models.

-## To run the main workflow:

-python code.py

 ## ⚠️ Note:
 Dataset paths, hyperparameters, and output locations may need to beadjusted depending on the local environment and JetNet configuration.